 Deleted branch branch_name (was 17d9aa0).

-If you try to delete a branch which contains changes that are not merged in yet, you'll receive the following error message:
+If you try to delete a branch that has unmerged changes, you’ll receive the following error message:

 error: The branch 'branch_name' is not fully merged.
 If you are sure you want to delete it, run 'git branch -D branch_name'.